microsoft/typespec/docs/extending-cadl/emitter-framework.md

 #### Scope

 The scope that declarations are created in is set in using context.
-When emitting all of your Cadl program into the same file, and not emitting types into any kind of namespace, it suffices to set scope once in `programContext`.
+When emitting all of your TypeSpec program into the same file, and not emitting types into any kind of namespace, it suffices to set scope once in `programContext`.
 Call `this.emitter.createSourceFile("filePath.txt")` to create a source file, which comes with a scope ready to use.

 To emit into different source files, e.g. if we want to emit using a "one class per file" pattern, move the into a more granular context method.
 For example, if we instead create source files in `modelDeclarationContext`, then declarations for each model will be in their own file.